postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-intro/the-interface.md

 * **Element info**

-  You can see the specification for the block that you've clicked on here.
-It contains the input, output, and variable descriptions.
+  You can see the specification for the selected block here.
+It has the input, output, and variable descriptions.

   ![Element Info](https://assets.postman.com/postman-labs-docs/interface/updated-interface-element-info.gif)